Osprey Academy - Customer Support & Training

 Now click the Return key on your keyboard or the Next button.
 The Find function will now search the available text for any matches.
 Once found, they will be highlighted as below.

-The full list of forms is present on the downloadable PDF available to download by clicking HERE.
+The full list of forms > is present on the downloadable PDF.
 Using the Find function as described previously will assist you in locating the relevant Lexis form.

 In this article